 We know, for example, that raising iodine intake will regulate the thyroid gland when functioning at a lower level.

-- Spread two garlic cloves on whole wheat toast.
+- Spread two garlic cloves on whole-wheat toast.

 4. Whole grain cereals with nuts

-4. Natural organic yogurt
+4. Natural organic yogurt for hypothyroidism

 Did you know that blueberries are natural treasures rich in antioxidants and are a powerful source of iodine?